List of School Rumble characters: Eri Sawachika

 From her introduction onwards, Eri is characterized as having a dual nature.
 Talented, beautiful, wealthy, and popular, she is admired and envied by her classmates for the glamorous lifestyle that many believe her to lead.
 In reality, however, Eri uses this image and her outward confidence to mask her inward feelings of loneliness and insecurity.
 Her social status makes her unapproachable to many of her classmates and leaves her somewhat isolated from her peers.
 Even at home, her parents are away on business more frequently than not.
 The process by which Eri grows and matures, as she starts to develop deeper friendships and searches for love, forms the backbone of one of the main plotlines in the story.
 She also develops feelings for Kenji.
 She usually denies it, but as the story goes on her feelings for Kenji get stronger.

-Eri is the illegitimate child of a prominent English businessman.
+Eri is the illegitimate child of a prominent British businessman.
 Her mother is from Kyoto.
 Although Eri was born in Japan, she moved to England for her early schooling before returning to Japan to attend high school.
 As a result, her knowledge of kanji is limited, causing her to occasionally make humorous linguistic mistakes.

 Eri's most striking features are her amber eyes and long blond hair (which she usually ties into pigtails), which signify her mixed British-Japanese heritage.
 While she is often admired for her looks, her origin is occasionally the subject of derisive remarks, such as during the class trip to Kyoto.

 Kenji's nickname for Eri is Ojo (お嬢, Ojō), as a somewhat mocking reference to her status.
 In the English dub, Kenji would call her by the name "Rich Girl."
 Conversely, she addresses to Kenji as Hige (ヒゲ), even after he does away with his facial hair.
 In the English Dub, Eri calls him "Whiskers".